Skip to Content

 Have Questions?

-Students who have questions about undergraduate research with the Honors College or faculty interested in connecting with Honors research students should contact Courtney Meyer, the experiential learning coordinator.
+Honors students with questions about undergraduate research, or faculty interested in connecting with Honors students interested in research, should contact Courtney Meyer, the experiential learning coordinator for research.

 Challenge the conventional.
 Create the exceptional.
 No Limits.